 The size of the Board is determined by the bylaws of the Company (Bylaws).
 It is the Board's policy that it should be, where possible, composed of a majority of independent directors.
 The Board will seek to ensure that the Board is comprised of directors that will provide the range of skills and experience required to enable the Board to carry out its roles and responsibilities effectively.
-The Board has established a Remuneration & Nomination Committee.
-The Board will periodically review, with the assistance of the Remuneration and Nominations Committee, the mix of skills and diversity represented by Directors and determine whether that mix is appropriate.
+The Board has established a Remuneration & Nomination Committee with responsibility for reviewing and assessing Board composition.